aebm/tools/README.md

 * **killer.c:** Launch N process that runs hdparm.
 This is a work in progress
 * **punisher.py:** Program to saturate IO WIP
 * **godmode.c:** Sleep a lot of seconds and ignore all the signals ignorable
+* **delta_printer.py:** Print the time deltas between to log entries (the input needs to be filtered to only have start and end entries)

 To compile
 ----------